mozartfish/chanwutk.github.io/index.md

   Engineering at the University of Washington.
 I work as a research assistant in the
   <a href="https://idl.cs.washington.edu/">UW Interactive Data Lab</a>.
 I am
-  interested in Data Visualization and Machine Learning.
+  interested in Data Visualization and Data Systems.
 My research explore efficient methods to layout labels (annotations) of data points in charts.
   I contribute to existing research projects including
   <a href="https://vega.github.io/vega/">Vega</a> and